MicroBahner/MobaTools/README.md

 The library uses Timer1 for all classes (AVR).
 V1.0: from this version on, timer 3 is used instead of timer 1 if available.
 On the STM32F1 platform, timer 4 is used.
-MoToButtons does not use any timer und should be compatible with all plattforms.
+MoToButtons and MoToTimer do not use any timer und should be compatible with all plattforms.

 With ESP8266 waveform creating fuctions, and IO-interrupts are used.
 Because the core functions could not be used for this purpose, the integrated functions tone(), analogWrite() and servo() cannot be used together with MobaTools.
 To overcome this problem, there exists an additional class exclusively for the ESP8266 platform: